How to choose Rake for Small Rocks & Gravel

 Rust protection Higher weight

 It has been observed that stainless rakes for small rocks & gravel are more durable.
 Using a stainless rake ensures that you can use such a rake in a variety of climates and conditions.
-If you’ve just dug a new garden, planted trees and shrubs, or are dealing with the aftermath of a storm, you can use a rake to collect debris such as branches, twigs, rocks, etc., that need to be collected.
-It is for this work that you need a rake for small rocks & gravel made of durable material.
+If you’ve just dug a new garden, planted trees and shrubs, or are dealing with the aftermath of a storm, you can use a rake to collect debris, such as branches, twigs, rocks, etc., that must be collected.
+For this work, you need a rake for small rocks & gravel made of durable material.

 Width